 Policy priorities Findings To qualify for work as professor or associate professor, all appointees are required to hold doctoral degrees.
 In addition, professors must also meet the criteria for appointment to teaching and research posts, that is to have an academic level conforming to established international or national standards.
-(Eurydice, National Education Systems, Norway, Initial Education for Academic Staff in Higher Education) 3.1.2 Policy states competence areas for inclusive education for all teachers working at different levels of education (e.g. professional development of all teachers to facilitate their involvement in co-teaching, planning together, developing differentiated materials collaboratively, etc.) 3.1.2.1 The National Curriculum Regulations [require the teacher candidate to] have knowledge about: • children's and young people's learning, development and education in different social, multicultural and multilingual contexts; • classroom management and classroom environment, and about the development of good relations with and between pupils; • the importance of and pre-requisites for good communication and good collaboration between school and home; • a broad repertoire of working methods, learning resources and learning arenas, and about the connection between objectives, contents, working methods, evaluation and the abilities of the individual pupil.
-(European Agency, 2016.
-Country Policy Review and Analysis: Norway, Measure 10, Finding 10.4) 3.1.2.2 The National Curriculum Regulations [require teacher candidates] to have: • knowledge about the legal basis, including the objective of education, the value basis, curricula and all the pupils' rights;
+(Eurydice, National Education Systems, Norway, Initial Education for Academic Staff in Higher Education) 3.1.2 Policy states competence a for inclusive education for teachers working at different levels of education (e.g. professional developm of all teachers to facilitate involvement in co-teaching planning together, develop differentiated materials collaboratively, etc.) The National Curriculum Regulations [require the teacher candidate to] have knowledge about: children's and young people's learning, development and education in different social, multicultural and multilingual contexts; classroom management and classroom environment, and about the development of knowledge about the legal basis, including the objective of education, the value basis curricula and all the pupils' rights;

 Policy priorities Findings knowledge about children in difficult circumstances and about children's rights in a national and international perspective.
 (European Agency, 2016.
-Country Policy Review and Analysis: Norway, Measure 1, Finding 1.2) 3.1.2.3 The National Curriculum Regulations [require the teacher candidate to] be able to: facilitate and lead good, creative learning environments; adapt his/her teaching to the pupils' different abilities and talents, interests and socio-cultural backgrounds, motivate them to wish to learn by clarifying the learning objectives and using varied working methods so that the pupils are able to achieve the objectives; evaluate and document the pupils' learning and development in relation to the objectives of the education, give feedback that promotes learning and contribute so that the pupils can evaluate their own learning; in collaboration with parents/guardians and professional bodies, able to identify the pupils' needs and implement necessary measures.
+Country Policy Review and Analysis: Norway, Measure 1, Finding 1.2) 3.1.2.3 The National Curriculum Regulations [require the teacher candidate to] be able to: • facilitate and lead good, creative learning environments; adapt his/her teaching to the pupils' different abilities and talents, interests and socio-cultural backgrounds, motivate them to wish to learn by clarifying the learning objectives and using varied working methods so that the pupils are able to achieve the objectives; evaluate and document the pupils' learning and development in relation to the objectives of the education, give feedback that promotes learning and contribute so that the pupils can evaluate their own learning; in collaboration with parents/guardians and professional bodies, able to identify the pupils' needs and implement necessary measures.
 (European Agency, 2016.
 Country Policy Review and Analysis: Norway, Measure 7, Finding 7.4)